Poudingue/Vanilla-Normals-Renewed-1.12/README.md

 - Same for Anvils, and other rotated textures
 - Very smooth surfaces may be too dark when not facing the sun (Partially fixed, but some problems maybe stayed)
 - Parallax behaves strangely on rotated textures (rails, for example)
+- If parllax self-shadow are on, 3D ores will look weird when lighted from direct sunlight
 - ???